Natsasi-on/MemoMaster/README.md

 ## Getting Started

-Ready to boost your productivity with MasterMemo?
+Ready to boost your productivity with MemoMaster?
 Visit our [Live Website](https://memomaster.onrender.com). to start creating and organizing your notes.

 ## License